Ziptility/RxDBDotNet/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Security

+Please see our [Security Policy](./SECURITY.md) for information on reporting security vulnerabilities and which versions are supported.

 ## Acknowledgments

 - Thanks to the RxDB project for inspiring this .NET implementation.